-GEANT4 [14,15] is again not only a single radiation code, but rather than that it can be considered a toolkit which can calculate

-- 105 how the different particles are transported through the matter.
+GEANT4 [14,15] is again not only a single radiation code, but rather than that it can be considered a toolkit which can calculate how the different particles are transported through the matter.
 It is also based on Monte-Carlo methods.
 On the other hand, we have PLANETOCOSMICS (http://cosray.unibe.ch/laurent/planetocosmics/).
 It is an application linked to GEANT4, which is able to provide a description of several interesting features of a planetary body, including its geometric figures, the soil, the atmosphere or the magnetosphere.
 In particular, it works for the planet we are interested in: Mars.
-PLANETOCOSMICS is particularly useful because of two aspects: 1) it serves to calculate the transport of any arbitrary primary particles which can - 110 be found either in or through these planetary environments and 2) it can be employed to obtain an estimation of the number of secondary particles generated at a specific time.
+PLANETOCOSMICS is particularly useful because of two aspects: 1) it serves to calculate the transport of any arbitrary primary particles which can be found either in or through these planetary environments and 2) it can be employed to obtain an estimation of the number of secondary particles generated at a specific time.
 Besides, using GEANT4, we can obtain a great number of the so-called physics lists which describe the particles-matter interactions.

 PLANETOCOSMICS [16] can be considered as well as a framework for these simulations, being based on Geant4, and capable to compute physical interactions between GCR and planets like Mercury, the Earth or Mars.
-The group of physical interactions

-- 115 typically included are the electromagnetic and hadronic ones.
-It is possible to consider for each planetary body its atmosphere, its soil and the presence (or absence) of a magnetic field, Regarding the latter, different magnetic field models are available for each planet, and the same happens for the and atmospheric models.
-The code has been developed so that including in the future new models recently developed or even other planets shall not be a big issue.
-There are many applications of this code, being some of the main ones as follows: - Computing the particles flux which result from GCR-planet interaction.
-Notice that this is done at user defined altitudes, atmospheric depths and in the soil. - Computing the energy which is deposited by GCR's showers in the planet atmosphere and in the soil. - Studying the quasi-trapped particle population. - Simulating using the appropriate computational power to learn about the propagation of charged particles in the planet - 125 magnetosphere. - Computing the cut-off rigidity.
+The group of physical interactions typically included are the electromagnetic and hadronic ones.
+It is possible to consider for each planetary body its atmosphere, its soil and the presence (or absence) of a magnetic field.
+Regarding the latter, different magnetic field and atmospheric models are available for each planet.
+The code has been developed so that it can be easily updated.

+There are many applications of this code, being some of the main ones as follows:

+- Computing the particles flux which result from GCR-planet interaction.
+Notice that this is done at user defined altitudes, atmospheric depths and in the soil. - Computing the energy which is deposited by GCR's showers in the planet atmosphere and in the soil. - Studying the quasi-trapped particle population. - Simulating using the appropriate computational power to learn about the propagation of charged particles in the planet magnetosphere. - Computing the cut-off rigidity.
 It is often done considering the position and the direction of incidence.